isstac/spf-wca/README.md

 * **newChoicesNum** New decisions encountered during exploration for which the heuristic has no information
 * **wcConstraint** The constraint recorded for the worst case path.
 Any solution to this provides test inputs that are guaranteed to exercise worst case behavior of the SUT

 In addition, data points <inputSize, depth> (here depth is the notion of worst case for a path) are generated, and the shell will automatically generate a plot showing the raw data, and the various fitted functions based on regression analysis.
-The user can zoon in on the graph by highlighting a region.
+The user can zoom in on the graph by highlighting a region.

 ## Configuration
 The following must be supplied in jpf file (or imported from another jpf file using the `@include` directive):